- Class: Aves (Birds)

 Our first condors.
 Having an Andean condor at the San Diego Zoo in 1929 seems rather remarkable for the times.
 He was named Bum, and he was quite a character.
-Bum had been hand raised as a wild-caught youngster in a zoo in Germany, so he was used to people and even liked to play with them.
+Bum had been hand raised as a youngster in a zoo in Germany, so he was used to people and even liked to play with them.
 But since he had a large wingspan and a sharp beak, the humans had to watch their step.
-Bum’s favorite person was his keeper, Karl Ring.
+Bum’s favorite person was wildlife care specialist Karl Ring.
 When Karl came by, Bum hopped over to say hello.
 The two also had a favorite game in which Karl would lie down flat on his back so Bum could hop up to stand on his chest, wings spread.

 Perilous prestige.
 Andean condors play a key role in a healthy, well-balanced environment because of their important role as nature’s recyclers.
-Consuming wild animal carcasses helps reduce the spread of diseases such as anthrax and botulism.
-Yet Andean condors are threatened over most of their range, both revered and feared by local people.
+Consuming wildlife carcasses helps reduce the spread of diseases such as anthrax and botulism.
+Yet Andean condors are threatened over most of their range, both revered and feared by people.
 The condor is seen as a symbol of power, health, and liberty, and its bones and organs are used in traditional medicines.
 It is believed that the bird's stomach cures breast cancer, roasted condor eyes improve eyesight, and a condor feather under the bed wards off nightmares.

 Condors also appear in many South American myths.
 The Incas thought that the condor brought the sun into the sky every morning and was a messenger to the gods.
 There are also misconceptions about the condor's role in the food chain, so condors are shot or poisoned to “protect” livestock.
 Condors also face threats from loss of habitat and reduced food sources.

 The Andean condor program is a shining example of what can be accomplished when there is cooperation between the public and private sectors, zoos and government agencies, field biologists, and aviculturists.
-The excitement and enthusiasm for Andean condor recovery is no less now than it was in 1989, when the first male condors flew out of the release aviary in Chingaza, Colombia.
+The excitement and enthusiasm for Andean condor recovery is no less now than it was in 1989, when the first male condors flew out of the reintroduction aviary in Chingaza, Colombia.